Gold and white? Blue and black? More importantly, what did it teach us?

 Behavioral economics teaches us that people rely on emotions, intuition, past experiences and social examples when making decisions.
 Our backgrounds are literally colored by what we have experienced or witnessed.
 So in that regard, personal and professional circumstances drive our understanding and decision making.
 It changes the color of your offer.

 How can you get everyone to see things the same way within your sales incentive or employee recognition programs?
 How can you get everyone to embrace the potential?
 Remember, how you frame an offer can change context.
-Pay attention to how you devise rules, set performance hurdles and present rewards and be careful to consider your audience when you do so.
+Pay attention to how you devise rules, set performance hurdles and present rewards, and be careful to consider your audience when you do so.
+Employees don't all interpret goals, incentives, or recognition in the same way because they bring different experiences, motivations, and expectations to the workplace.
+What inspires one person may not resonate with another.
+That's why organizations must communicate with purpose, ensuring that employees understand not only what is being asked of them, but also why it matters and how their individual contributions support the organization's success.
+When employees clearly see the value of participating and believe the opportunity is relevant to them, they are far more likely to engage with the program and adopt the behaviors it is designed to encourage.

 Not every employee is the same.
-Like any good dressmaker you will want to tailor your messages and goals to fit the participant’s profile.
+Like any good dressmaker, you will want to tailor your messages and goals to fit the participant’s profile.
 That will get everyone to see the true potential of what you are offering them.
+The more relevant your communications and rewards are to each audience, the more meaningful they become.
+By personalizing the employee experience, organizations can create stronger engagement, increase participation, and ensure that recognition resonates with employees in ways that inspire lasting performance rather than simply capturing momentary attention.